Oceanport, New Jersey: 2000 census

-Sports
+Economy and sports

+Netflix Studios Fort Monmouth is under construction.

 Monmouth Park, a thoroughbred horse race track, is home to the annual Haskell Invitational Handicap.
 The choice to put the track in this small community in 1946 was made because of its prime location at the shore and its accessibility for New Yorkers and North Jersey folk who make up the majority of the track crowd.
 The Haskell Invitational Stakes, which next to the Triple Crown is horse racing's biggest event, takes place each year in August.
 In October 2007, Oceanport's Monmouth Park hosted the Breeders' Cup, attracting nearly 70,000 fans over the two days of the event.
 In June 2018, the Monmouth Park Sports Book by William Hill sportsbook opened and Monmouth Park became the first location in New Jersey to offer sports betting.
 Monmouth Park had pushed to legalize sports betting, which was legalized by the United States Supreme Court in the case Murphy v.
 National Collegiate Athletic Association.